E-commerce

 Looking for numbers that validate an intuition: challenge it with counter-indicators.

-Ops seasonality
+Operational seasonality

-Black Friday: plan near real-time dashboards and alert thresholds for payment errors.
+Black Friday: plan near-real-time dashboards and alert thresholds for payment errors.

 NPS and quantitative data